How and why was Wrangell-St. Elias National Park & Preserve made?

 Why isn’t the copper in Kennecott still mined?

 By the late 1920’s, the supply of high-grade ore was diminishing, and Kennecott Copper was diversifying into other North American and Chilean mines.
 Declining profits and increasing costs of railroad repairs led to the eventual closure of the Kennecott operation in 1938.
+It is now a national historical landmark.

-What types of wildlife might I see in the Park?
+What types of wildlife might I see in the park?

 While there is a vast amount of wildlife in Wrangell-St. Elias, opportunities to view it from your vehicle are limited due to dense brush and forest along the roads.
 Therefore, the best spots for viewing wildlife will be from alpine areas above tree line.
 Wrangell-St. Elias contains one of the largest concentrations of Dall sheep in North America.
 Look for them along rocky ridges and mountainsides.
 Moose are often seen near willow bogs and lakes.
 In the fall, bears and other animals may be sighted near salmon spawning streams.
 Other species of large mammals include mountain goats, caribou, moose, brown/grizzly bear, black bear, and even two herds of transplanted bison.
 Smaller mammals found here include lynx, wolverine, beaver, marten, porcupine, fox, wolves, marmots, river otters, and many small rodents.
-The coastal areas of the park are habitat for abundant marine mammals, including sea lions, harbor seals, sea otters, porpoises and even whales.
+The coastal areas of the park are habitat for abundant marine mammals, including sea lions, harbor seals, sea otters, porpoises, and even whales.

 Where does the Copper River begin and end?